Inf-YifanYang/Wikipedia-RAG-LLM/README.md

 ## Dependencies

-To successfully run the code and reproduce the results, the following packages are required.
+To successfully run the code, the following packages are required.
 * python 3.9
 * llama-inde==0.8.33
 * chainlit==0.7.0